markusniv/dreamdiary/README.md

 # dreamdiary
 A simple Android app practice project, lets user save and browse their dreams.
-Data is stored in a SQLite database.
+Data is stored in a Room-database.